 Section 3: Regional Representatives:

-Two-year term, to be appointed by irectors/nutritionists of their respective region.
+Two-year term, to be appointed by Directors/ Project Nutritionists of their respective region.
 The Regional Representative must be eligible to attend the regional meetings and Board Meetings.

 Northern, Western & Southern representatives shall be appointed in even years, as term or position allows.